 Our Pupil Support Unit is a dedicated space committed to fostering positive behavioural growth, personal development, and academic reengagement.

-Students will attend the Pupil Support Unit for a minimum of one week, during which they will engage in a collaborative process aimed at modifying behaviours that may hinder their academic and social progress.
+Students will attend the Pupil Support Unit if they are at risk of permanent exclusion or need additional support, during which they will engage in a collaborative process aimed at modifying behaviours that may hinder their academic and social progress.